![]() |

 All:

-God of unchangeable power, when you fashioned
+God of unchangeable power, when you

-for joy; open our eyes to the wonders of creation and teach us to use
+host of heaven shouted for joy; open our eyes to the wonders

-things for good, to the honor of your glorious name; through Jesus
+honor of your glorious name; through Jesus Christ our Lord.

-(Source: A New Zealand Prayer Book, p.
-569)
+(Source: A New Zealand Prayer Book,

 Reading of Lessons: